 Life Pacific College is a place where people discover their calling.
-We have a rich tradition of preparing leaders for a lifetime of ministry.
-In 1923, Aimee Semple McPherson began LIFE Bible College in Los Angeles, California to train a generation to take the whole gospel to the whole world.
+We have a rich tradition of preparing leaders for a lifetime of ministry and leadership in the Church, the workplace, and the world.

 History of our Leaders

-Upon Dr. Hamilton’s resignation, the Board of Regents called upon Dr. Ron Mehl to serve as interim president in 1992.
-At that time, Dr. Dick Scott assumed the day-to-day operations role of executive vice president, then was inaugurated as LIFE’s seventh president in 1994.
-President Scott’s wide-ranging background and experience as a minister, linguist, missionary and administrator enabled his proficient leadership at L.I.F.E.
-Bible College.
-His interest in and knowledge in computer technology and building improvements, led to sweeping changes in the college’s technology infrastructure and facilities.
-Under Dr. Scott’s leadership, new dorms and the Hicks Student Center were built, and a number of improvements were made to the landscaping and existing buildings, making the college a wonderful environment for students to grow and flourish.
-Also during his tenure, the college pursued regional accreditation with WASC (Western Association of Schools and Colleges).
+In 1992, following Dr. Hamilton, well-known pastor and author Ron Mehl served as sixth president of L.I.F.E.
+At that time, Dr. Dick Scott assumed the day-to-day operations role of executive vice president, then was inaugurated as LPC’s seventh president in 1994.
+Scott’s wide-ranging background and experience as a minister, linguist, missionary and administrator enabled his proficient leadership at the college.
+His interest and knowledge in computer technology and building improvements, led to the most sweeping changes in the college’s history since the construction of the original campus.
+During his presidency, the college pursued regional accreditation with WASC (Western Association of Schools and Colleges).
 With a new location, new dorms, leadership and accreditation, it seemed only fitting to change the name of the college.
 It was then, that L.I.F.E.
 Bible College became Life Pacific College.

 Mission, Vision, & Values